Arna13/sunst0rm-guide/docs/install/DEPENDENCIES.md

 Make sure to download the correct binary for your device, which in most cases is ``iBoot64Patcher-macOS-x86_64-RELEASE``.

-Same as before, we extract everything until ge get our iBoot64Patcher.
-We will give permissions and move it to path:
+Same as before, we extract everything until we get our iBoot64Patcher.
+We will set execute permissions and move it to $PATH:
 ```
 chmod +x iBoot64Patcher
 mv iBoot64Patcher /usr/local/bin/